Data transfer

 For RelativityOne, you have two major options for data transfer:

 Note: The staging area is a cloud folder where you can view and edit data using the Utility Server before loading it into RelativityOne.
 The Utility Server is a virtual machine that can be connected to your RelativityOne instance that contains additional support tools to help you edit and view the data in your designated staging directory before loading it into RelativityOne.
 For example, you may want to access your uploaded files to edit in the staging directory before you add them to your RelativityOne workspaces or save them to a RelativityOne file storage location.
 You can also access and verify any production sets before you download them locally.
-Once you use the GlobalProtect VPN client to connect to the RelativityOne network, and then the Utility Server, you have access to viewing the staging area.
+Once you use the GlobalProtect VPN client to connect to the RelativityOne network, and then use the Utility Server, you have access to viewing the staging area.

-Workflow 2: Loading processed data to the staging directory and then into RelativityOne
+Workflow 3: Loading processed data to the staging directory and then into RelativityOne

-1. Upload local files to your RelativityOne staging directory using the RelativityOne Staging Explorer .
+1. Upload local files to your RelativityOne staging directory using the RelativityOne Staging Explorer.

-• Integration Points - Integration Points provides you with the ability to import data directly into your workspace through the same functionality that the Relativity Desktop Client (RDC) provides for importing the document object.
+• Integration Points —Integration Points provides you with the ability to import data directly into your workspace through the same functionality that the RDC provides for importing the document object.
 This includes importing a CSV file, LDAP, or load file directly into your workspace, and scheduling future or recurrent import jobs.

-Workflow 3: Loading unprocessed data to your RelativityOne staging directory for processing
+Workflow 4: Loading unprocessed data to your RelativityOne staging directory for processing

 If you have unprocessed raw data, you can upload the raw data to the Processing folder in your staging directory in the cloud and then ingest it into RelativityOne using the Relativity Processing application.

-1. Upload local files to the Processing Source folder in your RelativityOne staging directory using the RelativityOne Staging Explorer .
+1. Upload local files to the Processing Source folder in your RelativityOne staging directory using the RelativityOne Staging Explorer.

 2. Using the Relativity Processing application, ingest your raw data directly into your RelativityOne workspace for eventual search, review, and production without the need for an external tool.
 You can use the various processing objects to create custom processing jobs that handle a wide array of information.

-Workflow 4: Migrating case data to the staging directory into RelativityOne
+Workflow 5: Migrating case data to the staging directory into RelativityOne

-1. Use the ARM tool, to archive a workspace to the directory of your choosing.
+1. Use the ARM tool to archive a workspace to the directory of your choosing.
 See Performance considerations for RelativityOne for more information on considerations for creating the archive file.

 2. Use RelativityOne Staging Explorer to upload the ARM archive to the ARM folder in your RelativityOne staging directory in the cloud.